-Not a lot of us can say we’re on a first-name basis with the president of the United States, but during the 1930s and 1940s, Johnson & Johnson's leader at the time, Robert Wood Johnson, was a member of that exclusive club.
+Not a lot of us can say we’re on a first-name basis with the president of the United States, but during the 1930s and 1940s, Johnson & Johnson's leader at the time, General Robert Wood Johnson, was a member of that exclusive club.

 Johnson, who was known for being a great innovator, lent his expertise and guidance to President Franklin D. Roosevelt during two of the most challenging times in the country's history—the Great Depression and World War II.